leonardoreboucas/cloud-orchestrators-exam/README.md

 * private_key_id
 * zone

+Ensure this JSON is put on file: common/account.json

-### Set credentials & parameters on your local environment
+### Set credentials on your local environment

-Execute the commands below to set all credentials values obtained and other parameters.
-Please, take care to change values.
+Execute the commands below to export all credentials values obtained.
+Take care to change values.
 ```
 #AWS
 export aws_access_key_id=[PUT YOUR VALUE HERE]